9th Annual Immunisation Forum 2025

 About

-The 9th Annual Immunisation Forum (AIF) hybrid event took place at the Adelaide Convention Centre in Adelaide on June 13, 2025, immediately following the PHAA’s Communicable Diseases & Immunisation Conference (CDIC).
+The 9th Annual Immunisation Forum (AIF) hybrid event will take a place at the Adelaide Convention Centre in Adelaide on June 13, 2025, immediately following the PHAA’s Communicable Diseases & Immunisation Conference (CDIC).

 The meeting is ideal for GPs, practice nurses, specialists, pharmacists and other immunisation specialists.
 The program covers the following topics: a look into aged care, new vaccines for the elderly, adjuvanted vaccines, vaccinations in primary care and pharmacy, managing vaccine hesitancy, targeting at-risk populations and addressing the vaccine gap of first nations peoples.